schowdhuri/round-half-even/README.md

-# Round Half Even
+# Round Half to Even

-Banker's rounding utility.
+A utility for tie-breaking rounding, also called Banker's Rounding or Commercial Rounding.
 Read more: https://en.wikipedia.org/wiki/Rounding#Round_half_to_even

 ## Installation